1996 Ole Miss Rebels football team

 The 1996 Ole Miss Rebels football team represented the University of Mississippi during the 1996 NCAA Division I-A football season.
 They participated as members of the Southeastern Conference in the West Division.
-Coached by Tommy Tuberville, the Rebels played most of their home games at Vaught–Hemingway Stadium in Oxford, Mississippi, their final "home game" versus Tennessee at the Liberty Bowl in Memphis, and their final game ever at Mississippi Veterans Memorial Stadium in Jackson, Mississippi.
+Coached by Tommy Tuberville, the Rebels played most of their home games at Vaught–Hemingway Stadium in Oxford, Mississippi as well their final "home game" versus Tennessee at the Liberty Bowl in Memphis and their final game ever at Mississippi Veterans Memorial Stadium in Jackson, Mississippi.

 The 1996 Rebels served the second of a two-year postseason bowl ban, part of the sanctions handed down by the NCAA in November 1994.
 Ole Miss was allowed to appear on television after a ban on Ole Miss appearing on television was bestowed by the NCAA in 1995.